Makktu/ScrollingAdventure/README.md

 ### Thurs 3 October 2024

 Doing something on this every day.
 Today added core UI elements (basic display of player Location in a 'main ui' node, and a conditional display of a 'battle ui' depending on enemy presence.
 Toyed with beginnings of room borders.
 Also implemented a different method of tracking player whereabouts and controlling where can go, etc. This way there are no 'empty cells' in the mapping.

+### Fri 4 October 2024

+Attempting to add Tilesets as backgrounds for the rooms in the levels, but so far they don't look or feel right.
+The backgrounds need to be 'full-screen impactful'.

+Reflection needed.